ewamp/homepage2/README.md

 ## Description

+My first website project about my favourite place on Earth.
-A simple website contains short overview of 5 must-see places in Norway.
+This website contains a short overview of 5 must-see places in Norway.
-The project has been written as a training task within Java Script course, in order to brush up all of the skills, knowledge and technologies which I've leared at the moment.
+The project has been written as a training task within Java Script course, in order to brush up all of the skills, knowledge and technologies which I've learned that moment.
 Apart from beautiful landscapes I've attached two pictures of trails.
 By a short code you can enlarge or reduce a size, depending on the needs.

 [gif to implement]

 ## Technologies:
-BEM
+- BEM
-ES6+
+- ES6+ Features